 What Is PII versus Personal Data?

-In summary, GDPR law means that organisations need to keep records of all personal data, be able to prove that consent was given, show where data is going, what it’s being used for, and how it is being protected.
-And it applies to anyone processing data on EU citizens.
+Under the EU General Data Protection Regulation (GDPR) and the ePrivacy Directive (ePD) laws, organisations need to keep records of all personal data processing, be able to show they have a legal basis to collect/store it e.g. prove consent was given, show where data is going, what it’s being used for, and how it is being protected.
+It applies to anyone processing data about identifiable EU individuals.

 The jigsaw effect of collecting anonymous data

-A classic case of this happening was the AOL data scandal of 2006.
+A classic case of triangulating indirect identifiers and behavioural happening was the AOL data scandal of 2006.
 This initially involved the authorised release of a large volume of “anonymised” search query data – intended for research purposes.
 However, New York Times journalists (and others) were able to analyse this and subsequently identify individuals by data triangulation.

 Data triangulation connects the dots between anonymous data so that it becomes personal data.